fhoedemakers/pico-infonesPlus/README.md

 ![Image](assets/PicoInfoNesPlusPimoroni.jpeg)

-### Image: two player setup, usb controller and NES controller port
+### Image: one or two player setup with usb controller and NES controller port

+For single player games, connect either an USB controller **or** a NES controller.
+Not both!

-USB controller is player 1, NES controller is player two and must be wired to controller port 2.
+For two player games: Connect a USB controller for player 1 and a NES controller for player 2.

 ![Image](assets/2plpimoronidv.png)

-### Image: Two player setup using NES controllers
-(You can also connect an USB controller and a NES controller to port 2)
+### Image: Two player setup using two NES controllers or a USB controller and a NES controller

 Controller Port 1 pins must be soldered directly onto the Pico

 Controller Port 2 pins can be soldered to the available headers of the Pimoroni DV.

+For two player games:

+- Connect two NES controllers or
+- Connect a USB controller for player 1 and a NES controller for player 2.
+You can use either NES controller ports.

 TODO